Global Leadership Challenge

 After GLC, participants can apply for further mentoring to reflect on their own purpose and grow as future leaders.
 All active participants will receive a Certificate of Achievement from the University of Oxford and the St. Gallen Symposium.

-The GLC is a joint initiative of the University of Oxford (Social Sciences Division and the Oxford Character Project) and the St. Gallen Symposium, supported by the Templeton World Charity Foundation, the Lemann Foundation, and HCL Technologies.
+The GLC is a joint initiative of the University of Oxford and the St. Gallen Symposium, supported by the Templeton World Charity Foundation, the Lemann Foundation, and HCL Technologies.